-|FY 2019 LSA Preparatory Work with HMIS Software Providers||Early March 2020||June 2020|
+|LSA Preparatory Work with HMIS Software Providers||Early March 2020||Mid-September 2020|

-|FY 2019 LSA Submission in HDX 2.0||Early July 2020||Early August 2020|
+|FY 2019/20 LSA Submission in HDX 2.0||Early October 2020||Early November 2020|

-|FY 2019 LSA Data Cleaning and Confirmation in HDX 2.0||Early August 2020||Early September 2020|
+|FY 2019/20 LSA Data Cleaning and Confirmation in HDX 2.0||Early November 2020||December 31, 2020|

-Coordinated Entry Data Collection
+Coordinated Entry Data Elements

-If you have any questions about system-wide data submission processes, please visit the Ask A Question (AAQ) portal.
-Under “My question is related to”: select “HDX Homelessness Data Exchange (including AHAR, HIC, LSA, PDX, PIT, Stella, Sys PM)”.
+If you have any questions about system-wide data submission processes, please submit them to the Ask A Question (AAQ) portal.
+Under “My question is related to”: select “HDX Homelessness Data Exchange (including AHAR, HIC, LSA, PDX, PIT, Stella, Sys PM).”

 Note: Please submit your questions early.
 Due to high volumes near the deadline, HUD may not be able to respond until after the deadline.